BugmasterSolo/slutstation/README.md

 (credit to artist of)

 # TODO LIST
-- Do some status checking and add a canned exception.
+- Add format checking for image imports

 # government
 ###### a bot for discord